 The required capstone experience culminates in a publishable article, museum exhibit, co-op experience, or other suitable project with the instructor's approval.
 The project proposal created in Capstone I must have the approval of both the Capstone I instructor and the graduate program director before the student begins the project in Capstone II.
+The order that the capstone courses may be taken in reverse depending on the student's needs.
 The final project must have a writing component for assessment purposes.